 3a.
 Below the public procurement Works threshold and where there are no registered contractors for a particular category of works on Constructionline then a Select List may be drawn up.
 However, the Open Tender route should be considered first.
-Where a Select List is to be drawn up, this can only be for opportunities below the public procurement.
-Works threshold as follows:
+Where a Select List is to be drawn up, this can only be for opportunities below the public procurement Works threshold as follows:

-- The method used should be through an advert for expressions of interest and for contractors to be selected through a two-stage process using the PAS91 PQQ - ii.
-Expressions of interest for opportunities above £25,000 must be advertised on Contracts Finder; and may be advertised on the Council Website, appropriate local newspaper or commercial journal - iii.
-Only those contractors selected through the PAS 91 PQQ may be included on a Select List.
-In all cases there must be compliance to appropriate Public Procurement Regulations.
+- i.
+The method used should be through an advert for expressions of interest and for contractors to be selected through a two-stage process using the PAS91 Selection Questionnaire - ii.
+Expressions of interest for opportunities above £25,000 must be advertised on Contracts Finder; and may be advertised on the Council Website, appropriate local newspaper or commercial journal - Only those contractors selected through the PAS 91 Selection Questionnaire may be included on a Select List.
+In all cases there must be compliance to The Public Contract Regulations 2015.